yourlabs/django-autocomplete-light/docs/source/index.rst

 Demo
 ----

-You can also install the live demo.
+You can run test projects for a local demo in a temporary virtualenv.

 .. toctree::
    :maxdepth: 1